emmt/OIFITS.jl/README.md

 ## OI-FITS Summary

-OI-FITS is a standard to store optical interferometry data as a collection of data-blocks.
+The objective of the `OIFITS.jl` package is to provide support of OI-FITS data in Julia language.
+OI-FITS is a standard file format to store optical interferometry data as a collection of data-blocks.
 In the first version of the standard, the available data-blocks are:

 * `OI_TARGET` provides a list of observed targets;
 * `OI_ARRAY` describes a given array of stations;